oceanprotocol/ocean.py/READMEs/setup.md

 ### 2. Define account via **keyfile json object**

-Here's an example JSON object aka EncryptedKey.
+Here's an example keyfile JSON object, aka EncryptedKey.
 This example has the same private key as above, and password `OceanProtocol` to encrypt/decrypt the private key.
 The private key is stored as parameter `ciphertext` (in encrypted form, of course).

 ```
 {